latte-soft/lucide-roblox/README.md

 ## 🔨 Usage/API

-You must define a `Lucide` variable mapping to wherever the library's module is located; `ReplicatedStorage`, Wally's `Packages` directory, wherever..
-(The `Lucide` variable name isn't a requirement, but it is what we're using to identify members of the API in the section)
+You must define a `Lucide` variable mapping to wherever the library's module is located - `ReplicatedStorage`, Wally's `Packages` directory, wherever..

 For the sake of generalization, here's an example for if the module was under `ReplicatedStorage` in a standard game/workflow: